mattallen-it/iam-infrastructure-labs/Lab-08-Identity-Monitoring-and-Auditing/README.md

 In this lab, I implemented identity-focused auditing in the **Monroe Redstone Technology Group (MRTG)** Active Directory environment.
 The objective was to improve visibility into administrative identity activity by configuring domain controller audit policy, applying object-level auditing to the `_MRTG/Users` OU, and validating that delegated administrative actions generated the expected security events.

 This lab builds directly on the delegated administration model established in **Lab 07**.
-Instead of relying on broad administrative access for user management tasks, I used the delegated admin account **`john.smith.admin`** to perform controlled identity actions and then verified those actions through the domain controller’s **Security** log.
+Instead of relying on broad administrative access for user-management tasks, I used the delegated admin account **`john.smith.admin`** to perform controlled identity actions and then verified those actions through the domain controller's **Security** log.

 ---